 In 2018 single-dose tafenoquine was approved both by the FDA in the US and the TGA in Australia, becoming the first new medicine in 60 years for the radical cure (prevention of relapse) of P. vivax malaria.
+Marketing authorization was granted in Brazil in 2019 and Thailand in early 2020, and regulatory submissions made in five other P. vivax-endemic countries between 2018 and 2020.
 Next steps are continued country registrations and supporting access to new diagnostics.
 Read more about tafenoquine.

 To identify new treatments for relapse prevention, several new assays to screen compounds against liver-stage P. vivax malaria have been developed by MMV’s partners.